benardamorkoc/Meteor-Shower/readme.md

 ## Installation

-1. Download the latest version of the plugin from the [SpigotMC page](https://www.spigotmc.org/resources/meteorshower.XXXXX/).
+1. Download the latest version of the plugin from the [Releases page](https://github.com/benardamorkoc/Meteor-Shower/releases/tag/v1.0.0).
 2. Place the `MeteorShower.jar` file into your server's `/plugins/` folder.
 3. Restart or reload your server.
 4. A `MeteorShower` folder will be created in your `/plugins/` directory, containing the default `config.yml`.
 Customize it to your liking.